Starting Elevation: 2200 feet

 Round Trip Distance: 5 miles

 Putrid Pete's Peak is a minor summit of the I-90 corridor located on the ridge line between Web Mountain to the west and Mount Defiance to the East.
 Known to some as P3, it was named after the famous Himalayan veteran Pete Schoening (see history section).
 If you want to see what he looked like there is a photo of him in the summit register.
 The register is located under a large flat rock on top of the summit block.
 Unlike it's nearby neighbors, P3 is not a popular destination and many local hikers are unaware of it's existence.
 The hidden nature of the trail leading to the summit might be one such reason for this oversight.
-If you are thinking of attempting P3, you should be comfortable on steep loose dirt and exposed class 3 scrambling.
+If you are thinking of attempting P3, you should be comfortable on steep loose dirt and semi-exposed class 3 scrambling.

 HistoryPete Schoening (1927-2004), a Seattle native, was a classic example of the type of mountaineer that can be conditioned out of living in proximity to the Cascade Mountains.
 During his life he made several expeditions to the Himalayas and is best known for his famous belay on K2, August 10 1953.
 While lowering the injured Art Gilkey, George Bell lost his footing and if it hadn't been for Pete's successful belay, him and the five other climbers would have surely plunged to their death.
 When Gilkey realized that his injury was risking the lives of the other climbers, he cut the rope.
 This legendary belay is likely the most famous in mountaineering history.
 For more information on this story see the book K2 - The Savage Mountain by Charles Houston.
 Pete completed 5 of the seven summits and remained an avid mountaineer until the end.
 It is likely that the summit register containing his picture and autograph was placed on the summit of P3 by himself or his family in 2001.